-Phones, tablets, wireless devices, etc are not permitted.
-If seen or heard, device will be confiscated along with exam copy and student will be dismissed.
+Phones, tablets, wireless devices, etc are not permitted on your person.
+If seen or heard, device will be confiscated along with exam copy and student will be dismissed with a score of zero.
 Seating arrangements may be altered before and during the exam.
-Show up early with three items: (1) your Loyola ID, visible on desk to be checked; (2) working pencil(s); (3) working approved calculator (www.actstudent.org/faq/calculator.html), with the memory cleared, to be checked, extra batteries are recommended.
+Show up early with three items: (1) your Loyola ID, visible on desk to be checked; (2) working pencil(s); (3) working scientific calculator, extra batteries are recommended (or sign out a department calculator from me).
 All jackets, bags, loose accessories, etc must be left at the front of the classroom.
 Once the exam is distributed, if you exit the room (quietly, please), for any reason before time is up, your exam is complete and will be collected.
 I will return your midterm exam scoring sheets during the discussion periods or in office hours (copies are kept) and the exam questions will be posted on 4th floor Flanner by the elevators.
 Scoring errors must be brought to my attention in person no later than one week after the exams are returned.
 The final exam cannot be returned.